Back to All Case Studies

 Estimated Financial Impact

-Modeled for a professional services firm generating $3M–$8M annually.
+Modeled for a professional services firm generating $3M–$8M annually across 30–50 engagements per year.

 Rework Reduction